 At-Home Learning Resources

-A list of free resources for parents (and others!) who need ideas for engaging activities while practicing social distancing.
+A list of free resources for parents (and others!) who need ideas for engaging activities.
 Some require a Palos Park Library card, but many are available for anyone.
 This list will be updated periodically.

 Get Crafty: Make Blackout Poetry